rotundasoftware/backbone.collectionView/README.md

 }
 ```

-When a model is selected, the `li` or `tr` element that corresponds to that model will be given the `selected` class.
+When a model is selected, its view's `li` or `tr` element will be given the `selected` class.

 You can style the caption created by the `emptyListCaption` option with the `var.empty-list-caption` selector.
-Here are the suggested defaults, which will center the empty list caption text near the top of the collection view.
+These styles will center the empty list caption text near the top of the collection view.

 ```css
 var.empty-list-caption {